How many times have you heard this about pretty much anything these days?

 - 1 hour of breakdown

-Once I’m home, I start uploading my files to my Drobo and within minutes, it stores these new files on Back Blaze , an online cloud backup service.
+Once I'm at the office, I start uploading my files to my Drobo and within minutes, it stores these new files on Back Blaze , an online cloud backup service.
 You can never be too careful so always have redundant backup whenever possible.
-Average time: 30 minutes.
+Average time: 30 minutes

 Are you keeping track?
 Just on time spent alone, we're already talking 9 hours.
 You can see how a three hour package quickly escalates into several hours of work.
 Let's not forget the up front time of spending time with your clients explaining what the differences in your packages are as well as creating the templates and preparing for the event.
 The next thing you know, you've spent 12 hours on this effort.
 Hard to believe but that's what goes into securing every commission that comes your way.